 At what age can I get a Work Permit?

 In most cases, students must be at least 14 years of age to get a work permit.
-Infants to 17-year-olds can get an entertainment work permit to work in the movies, on television, or do modeling.
+Infants to 17-year-olds can get an ENTERTAINMENT WORK PERMIT (see below for application and instructions) to work in the movies, on television, or do modeling.
 Other than this, workers under 14 years of age may do babysitting, yard work, and paper routes which do not require work permits.
 Although 14 and 15-year-olds may get work permits, most employers will not hire students under age 16.
 This is because the workers compensation insurance usually does not cover workers under age 16.
 Workers compensation insurance is a type of insurance employers are legally required to have that helps pay medical bills when workers get injured on the job.

 To get or keep a Work Permit, must I attend school?

 Yes!
 Requiring work permits for minors ensures that they stay in school and have parent or guardian permission to have a job.
 Without school attendance or permission from a parent or guardian, no work permit may be issued.
 If a student drops out of school, a work permit may still be obtained if he or she enrolls in continuation school, adult school, ROP (Regional Occupational Program), or community college classes.

 How often do I need to get a Work Permit?

 Each time a minor is hired for a new job, a new work permit must be obtained and given to the employer.
 In addition, all work permits expire shortly after school starts in September (or August).
 Therefore, even if you still work at the same job, you must get a new work permit application, complete it, get a new work permit, and give it to your employer.
 California lawmakers wanted to make sure that all working minors return to school for fall semester, so they decided to make work permits expire at the end of summer vacation so that working minors would have to report to school to get new work permits.

 Do I need a Work Permit in the summer?